It took me three weeks to find my rental home in Copenhagen, Denmark. In this article, I shared my experiences and tips to find accommodation.

 First, introduce yourself (name, contact, what you are doing).
 You also should add your experience when living with other people.

 Tell them a bit about your hobbies in your personal life.
 Make an exciting portfolio and send them.
-You can also include your picture with it to increase your chance to get considered.
+You can also include your picture to increase your chance of getting considered.

 Final thoughts on housing in Copenhagen

 In brief, you can find accommodation in Copenhagen by joining Facebook groups, websites, or asking your network.
 You should create an email or message to send out to the landlord, and don’t forget to stay alert with scamming all the time.